jazi007/oxidros/safe_drive/mdbook/src/parameter.md

 Before explaining handlers,
 let's see types of parameters.

-The type of parameter value is defined by `safe_drive::parameter::Value` as follows.
+The type of parameter value is defined by `safe_drive_v2::parameter::Value` as follows.

 ```rust
 pub enum Value {